olcf/olcf-user-docs/software/viz_tools/visit.rst

    field in the "Parallel" tab.
 -  Once you have made your changes, press the "Apply" button, and then save the settings (Options/Save Settings).

-For example, this is how you would modify the Andes profile to use the ``gpu`` partition:

-Under Andes' "Launch Profiles":

-1. Click on "New Profile"
-2. Name the profile something like "gpu" (arbitrary)
-3. Click on "Parallel"
-4. Check "Launch Parallel Engine"
-5. Set "Launch Method" to ``sbatch/srun`` (required)
-6. Set "Partition/Pool/Queue" to ``gpu`` (required)
-7. Set default number of processors to 28 (max without hyperthreading) (arbitrary)
-8. Set default number of nodes to 1 (arbitrary)
-9. Set default "Bank/Account" to your OLCF project with Andes allocation
-10. Set a default "Time Limit" in format of (``HH:MM:SS``)
-11. Click "Apply"
-12. At the top menu click on "Options"→"Save Settings"

 .. _visit-remote-gui: